jupyterlab/theme-cookiecutter/README.md

 ## Archived

 **This project is archived.
-Development is now happening in https://github.com/jupyterlab/extension-cookiecutter-ts**.
+It is now possible to create a Theme Extension for JupyterLab using the following cookiecutter: https://github.com/jupyterlab/extension-cookiecutter-ts**.

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template to help you make new JupyterLab theme extensions.